This Chinese Almond Chicken is just like your favorite dish at your local Chinese restaurant.

 I use the same batter as with my Baja Fish Tacos except I used sparkling water instead of plain to give it more of a tempura like texture.
 Worked like a charm.
 This chicken is everything you want tempura chicken to be.
 Incredibly crunchy on the outside and moist and tender in the middle.
 I just use a bit of coconut oil to fry them in.
 I recommend using a wok because it’s shallow and you won’t need much oil.
 Just enough to come up half the side of the chicken.
 One flip and you’ve got perfectly fried chicken.

-- 4 chicken breasts, flattened to 1/4 inch thickness
+- 4 medium Chicken breasts (flattened to 1/4 inch thickness)

 - Sliced almonds

-- Hot Chinese mustard (this is essential for the full flavor profile)
+- Hot Chinese mustard (essential for the full flavor profile)

 More TIPS about this paleo recipe in the post above!